seely1991/battletanks/README.md

 This is a project I made early on in my programming journey.
 It is a good example of me attempting to run before I could walk.
 Some day I would like to go back and create this project in a way that is much more efficient and runs more smoothly.
+I used my knowledge of the physics of projectile motion for the trajectory of the bullets, as well as sine graphs to create the hills.